Shrewsbury Depot

 Abbey Foregate

-- Garage formerly used by the Allen Omnibus Company
+- Garage formerly leased by the Allen Omnibus Company.

-- Garage control passed to Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) in March 1916, with an allocation of one vehicle, a Tilling-Stevens TS3 single-deck
+- Garage control passed to Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) on Saturday 1st April 1916, with the business and operations of Allen Omnibus Company.
+This also included one vehicle, a Tilling-Stevens TS3 single-deck.

 - Allocation of 3 vehicles by December 1916